ankita2002/College-Python-codes/README.md

 <h3> Experiment 3 - Count Characters </h3>
 Program to Count Number of Vowels, consonants, digits and special characters in a String

+<h3> Experiment 4 - Files </h3>
+ Python program to display file available in current directory

+<h3> Experiment 4 - Count Characters in a file</h3>
+Python program to count the number of lines, words and characters in a file.

+<h3> Experiment 4 - Append files </h3>
+Python program to append data to existing file and then display the entire file